geoscixyz/gpg/content/seismic/basic_principles.rst

 Elastic model for Earth rocks
 =================================

-When the earth is deformed elastically, the small strains will propagate away in all directions from the site of the original stress.
+Recall from the :ref:`seismic velocity <seismic_velocity_duplicate>` page of the physical properties section that the earth deforms elastically when it is deformed by a source of seismic energy.
+These small elastic strains will propagate as waves away in all directions from the site of the original stress.
 The easiest way to obtain intuition about this is to think about rocks as being made up of a set of connected springs.
 Apply a force (stress) to any part and you will eventually get motion elsewhere.
 This propagation of energy is a type of wave motion.
 Elastic waves can be divided into two categories:

 .. sidebar:: Elastic model for rocks